 To enable a style effect on a widget:

-Select the widget and click New Interaction in the Interactions pane.
+Select the widget and click Add a style effect in the Interactions pane.

 In the block that appears, select the style properties you want to alter for the style effect.